gszecsenyi/articles/README.md

 ENV             SCALA_VERSION                 2.11
 ```

-Environmental variables can be (must be?) set up for the container, that (AP: the environmental variables) contains the URL, version and home for products.
+Environmental variables must be set up for the container.
+These contains the URL, version and home for products.
 With this solution the Dockerfile can be maintained easier.

 ```docker